cyfangus/cyfangus.github.io/_posts/2024-04-12-shoplifting-abm.md

 ---
-title: 'IMDB reviews sentiment classification'
+title: 'Agent-based modeling shoplifting simulation '
 date: 2024-03-09
-permalink: /posts/2024/03/IMDB-review/
+permalink: /posts/2024/03/shoplifting-abm/
 tags:
-  - Multinomial Naive Bayes
-  - Support Vector Machines (linear SVC)
+  - Agent-based modeling
-  - Random Forest Classification
+  - Simulation
 ---

-This project is part of the coursework from the applied data science module.
-By training models from a large dataset containing 25k IMDB movie reviews that have been labeled as either positive or negative, it predicts another 25k movie reviews to be positive or negative.
-For more details, please refer to the corresponding repository [IMDB_sentiment_classification](https://github.com/cyfangus/IMDB_sentiment_classification).
+This project is part of the coursework from the simluation for research module.
+Utilizing Netlogo, this codes creates a simulation in which security guard's probaility of detecting a shoplifting and shoplifter's probability of detecting a security guard nearby are manipulated.
+See more details at its repository [shoplifting ABM] (https://github.com/cyfangus/abm_shoplifting).